feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 became Netherlands subjects.
 This was a remarkable step by the Dutch to improve the status of the Chinese, although it subsequently created an even more complicated problem.
 The issue of this law was a political reaction to the Chinese government's policy regarding her overseas subjects.

 A year earlier, on 28 March 1909, the Chinese government had issued an edict stating that all Chinese born of a Chinese father or mother would be considered subjects of China.116 As the government of China applied the principle of jus sanguinis in this matter and its regulation had been issued first, the jus soli principle adopted by the Netherlands Indies government was intended to 'protect' the Indies-born Chinese or peranakan.
-It goes without saying that these opposing principles turned the question of the status of the Chinese in the Dutch East Indies into a political issue. |
+It goes without saying that these opposing principles turned the question of the status of the Chinese in the Dutch East Indies into a political issue.
+I

 The jus soli principle applied in the Netherlands-subject Law revealed how much the Dutch depended upon the Chinese residents, particularly in economic matters, although this dependency was never openly admitted.
 But the application

 116 F H Fromberg, "De Chineezen en het Nationaliteitsbeginsel", in his Verspreide Geschriften (1926.
 Leiden: CHH), p.
 653. of the Netherlands-subject Law brought a number of political consequences.
 Firstly, despite the Dutch government's intention to 'protect' the Indies-born peranakan from the Chinese government's influence, the jus soli principle also covered the Indies-born singkeh.
-Conseguently diplomatic friction occurred between the Dutch government and the Chinese Consulates in the Netherlands Indies when the latter launched a registration “drive for Chinese residents in the colony. | will discuss on this later.
+Conseguently diplomatic friction occurred between the Dutch government and the Chinese Consulates in the Netherlands Indies when the latter launched a registration “drive for Chinese residents in the colony.
+I will discuss on this later.
 Secondly, as the Netherlands subject status was intended to smooth external relations, and had no legal impact on the status of citizenship, it did not change the civil status of the Chinese within the colony.
 That ambiguous: position encouraged Chinese movement into the political arena.
 This was first shown in the Chinese reaction to the People's Council, as the Chinese movement was then deeply occupied with political issues concerning Chinese status and Chinese participation in colonial government.

 That the Netherlands-subject Law was more relevant in the diplomatic and territorial context can be observed from its attendant legal terms.
 A Chinese, according to the 1910 law, was 'Nederlandsch-onderdaan', although being a Netherlands subject did not change his civil status as a Vreemde Oosterlingen.117 Although the term Vreemde Oosterlingen was not to be used as a legal categorization of Dutch East Indies inhabitants after 1 January 1920,118 this ridiculous title continued to appear in Dutch government correspondence.!
 19 Moreover, despite the Dutch plans for administrative reform of the Chineesche Bestuur,